JStraq/PXC/docs/dev/arch.rst

 * Kick off two new processes:

 	- The first one executes a function called ``instHandler``, which lives in the module of the same name.
 This function takes the settings in the ``Apparatus`` object as defined by the user through the GUI [#]_ and basically just runs the sequence.
 By "runs the sequence" I mean that the ``Apparatus`` will walk through the sequence of commands item by item, jumping around to handle loops or skipping disabled steps as required, and execute the ``SeqCmd.execute()`` function for each one.
-	The sequence command subclasses themselves, defined in their own modules in the ``code/commands/`` subdirectory, describe the *actual* functionality of each step.
-	The ``instHandler`` process is completely autonomous and communicates with the instruments as required.
+The sequence command subclasses themselves, defined in their own modules in the ``code/commands/`` subdirectory, describe the *actual* functionality of each step.The ``instHandler`` process is completely autonomous and communicates with the instruments as required.
 This runs until it finishes the sequence, until the sequence is aborted, or until the GUI is closed which kills the program.

 	- As the ``instHandler`` produces data from the measurement, the first priority is to get it written to the file. [#]_ The second process runs a function called ``fileHandler``, which takes care of all of this reading and writing.
 This one is not autonomous, but rather continuously waits for instructions to come from the parent or instrument processes.
-	These instructions are placed into the ``fileReqQ`` as objects of type ``fileRequest`` (defined in ``FileHandlers.py``) and tell the ``fileHandler`` to do things like "write a line of data", "open a new file", etc.
-	To streamline the common tasks I've wrapped the file in yet another object called a ``DataBase``.
+These instructions are placed into the ``fileReqQ`` as objects of type ``fileRequest`` (defined in ``FileHandlers.py``) and tell the ``fileHandler`` to do things like "write a line of data", "open a new file", etc.	To streamline the common tasks I've wrapped the file in yet another object called a ``DataBase``.
 This opens closes, writes, and reads the file, but also keeps track of things like which data has already been sent to the GUI for plotting, and which datapoints are new.
 But really the ``DataBase`` object lurks behind the scenes and does the grunt work.

 	- While all of this happens, the parent process continues to update the GUI.
 Based on the setup of the plot window or the variable monitors, the parent process sends requests to the ``fileHandler`` asking for the most recent measurements for certain variables.
 Other than that, it's just business as usual, still controlled by the ``tk`` mainloop.

 * Once the sequence completes, both of these extra processes terminate and we go back to the single parent process, as we started.

 It's worth mentioning a few subtle points here which might create confusion.
-When the program is **not* running a sequence, the user may still want to see the present values on a particular variable: this would require that a measurement be made.
+When the program is **not** running a sequence, the user may still want to see the present values on a particular variable: this would require that a measurement be made.
 Or, a user may want to look at some data from the previous run to compare: this would require a file to be read.
 These are tasks which, during the measurement, would be handled by the child ``instHandler`` and ``fileHandler`` processes respectively.
 However, since low latency is not as important between measurements, I've opted to run them within the parent process.